raochoar/citylist/README.md

 # New UX alternative

-The current UX has a lot of click to manage the status of the selection, the user needs to scroll a lot to find a city (if the filter is not specific) and also after the user clicks on a city that state is lost in the scroll area.
+The current UX has a lot of clicks to manage the status of the selection, the user needs to scroll a lot to find a city (if the filter is not specific) and also after the user clicks on a city that state is lost in the scroll area.

 An alternative is to use autocomplete with pills:
 1) The user start to write the filter and the list is show as an autocomplete